 AGE and Mantles

 It goes without saying that in all scenes where you are participating as your character, that character's Mantle should be the one loaded and applied.
-Public Mantles exist to spoof other kinds of characters as needed, especially for GMing purposes.
+Public Mantles exist to spoof other kinds of characters as needed, primarily for GMing purposes.
 Mantles added to your list are effectively copies of the public template, and can be used non-exclusively.
 Unlike your personal character Mantle, they are non-customizable, and cannot be upgraded, but they also don't take any time to recover from damage.
 A player may have any number of Mantles claimed, and may use any number or combination of them in a scene, so long as they're clearly being used to the benefit of RP.

-Weight: All characters also exist within one of several Weight classes.
-Weight doesn't correspond to any one specific function or bonus, but influences the character's combat performance in a general sense.
+5: Weight: All characters also exist within one of several Weight classes.
+Weight doesn't correspond to any one specific function or bonus, but subtly influences the character's combat performance in a general sense.
 Higher Weight classes represent greater increases to a character's combat power, but Weight is assigned independently of all other combat traits, and thus does not summarize a character's total strength.
 In short: there are powerful Lightweights and weak Heavyweights.
 A character's Weight class may potentially change, as major events redefine their role as a character concept.
 Weight is visible to other players.

 - Light: Lightweight characters are typically members of the underdog class of their theme.
 This can mean non-combat characters, but it just as often corresponds to highly competent characters who work harder than others for their wins, due to their theme's inherent cosmology, mechanics, scale, etc. Badass normals, shounen rookies, survival genre heroes, and fighters from low-combat series, are common examples of Lightweight characters.